Ed Oliver (American football): 2022

 On April 26, 2022, the Bills picked up the fifth-year option on Oliver's contract.
 In Week 12, Oliver had six tackles, two for a loss, a safety, a forced fumble and recovery in a 28–25 win over the Lions, earning AFC Defensive Player of the Week.
 He made 13 starts and appearances in the 2022 season.
 He recorded 2.5 sacks, one safety, 34 total tackles (20 solo), three passes defended, and one forced fumble.
 In the Bills' Divisional Round win over the Dolphins, Oliver had one sack.

 2023

 On June 3, 2023, Oliver signed a four-year, $68 million contract extension with the Bills.
 He made 16 starts and appearances in the 2023 season, contributing a career-high 9.5 sacks, 51 total tackles (34 solo), one interception, three passes defended, and one forced fumble.

 2024

 Oliver started all 14 games he played in for Buffalo during the 2024 season.
 He recorded a team-leading three forced fumbles, three sacks, and 29 combined tackles.

 2025

 Oliver began the 2025 season as a Bills starter, recording three sacks, 12 combined tackles, and one forced fumble in three starts; an ankle injury caused him to miss four early-season contests.
 In Week 8 against the Carolina Panthers, Oliver suffered a torn biceps tendon in his left arm, causing him to be placed on injured reserve.
+On December 31, 2025, it was announced that Oliver had undergone a minimally invasive surgery to repair damage to his meniscus that he suffered during his rehabilitation.
+On January 16, 2026, Oliver was activated from injured reserve ahead of Buffalo's divisional round matchup against the Denver Broncos.